 Codependency is one of the most challenging problems that can be present in relationships.
 When relationships are impacted by addiction issues as well, codependent tendencies and behaviors usually become more apparent in the dynamic.
 Because there is no simple definition of codependency that fully addresses its intricacies, many people lack an understanding of why we experience codependency and how we can adjust our behaviors to live healthier lives.

 Even if you can’t easily define codependency, I can almost guarantee that you’ve observed others exhibiting codependency or engaged in those behaviors yourself.
 Here’s a simple version of this: you’re at a family dinner and there’s that one family member (usually a mother or grandmother in the stories I’ve heard) who will not sit down to eat until everyone has been served.
-Oh, and they have to tidy up the kitchen area, too. and they need to prepare the dessert, answer that call, help a child use the restroom, check those emails, etc. Someone may try to get that person to just sit down already, but they can’t seem to rest easy and enjoy themselves until everyone is taken care of.
+Oh, and they have to tidy up the kitchen area, too.
+And they need to prepare the dessert, answer that call, help a child use the restroom, check those emails, etc. Someone may try to get that person to just sit down already, but they can’t seem to rest easy and enjoy themselves until everyone is taken care of.

 The behaviors in this example aren’t “bad” by any means.
 After all, it’s a common part of many cultures for there to be at least one person who is the caregiver or nurturer for the family as a whole, and that person probably does all those things with a smile on their face.
 What we must acknowledge is that, while it feels good to care for others, it is important for caregivers to invest just as much time and energy into caring for themselves.
 Some codependent traits have wonderful intentions behind them, and many perceive codependent behaviors to be noble or gracious.
 But when those behaviors are causing burnout and when self-care behaviors are lacking or non-existent, codependency becomes toxic.